kovymun/lupus-together-landing-react-ts/README.md

 - **Migrate to Astro.js**: for improved app performance and enhanced SEO/GEO capabilities.
 - **Scroll-triggered Animations**: for a smoother, more interactive visual experience.
-- **Deploy to Production**: make the project live and accessible to users.

 ---